It is interesting to notice that an important part of the Bible is concerned with guiding us to have healthy relationships with others.

 I would venture to say that getting angry occasionally, and communicating it, is healthy for our relationships.

-This is why the second advice we receive for healthy relationships is not to stay angry for long periods of time.
+This is why the second advice we receive for Developing Healthy Godly Relationships is not to stay angry for long periods of time.

 For our own sake, we should seek to process our emotions, and seek reconciliation and forgiveness as soon as possible.